foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/appendix.md

 > Can I reach level 60 in my first playthrough?

 Not by default.
 The XP Rescale mod allows you to comfortably gain enough experience to reach max level in one playthrough; however, level 60 is only unlocked with the **Medal of Honor** achievement which is granted after completing a full playthrough.
-This can be circumvented/unlocked by importing someone else's completed save (some are available on the [Nexus](https://www.nexusmods.com/masseffect/mods/categories/5/)).
+Since version 1.1, the guide includes instructions on how to unlock the achievement through the console.

+> Crash after selecting class specialisation on Luna.

+This happened to me but the game worked fine after restarting it and I got past the selection screen without another crash.
+YMMV.

 ## Resources